hzm628/2048-undo/README.md

 ## Core concepts and the features they implement

-  1. 2D Array: I use 2D array to represent the 4x4 game board, with each entry in the array containing a Tile element (an instance of "Tile" class that I implement).
+  1. 2D Array: I use 2D array to represent the 4 x 4 game board, with each entry in the array containing a Tile element (an instance of "Tile" class that I implement).

   2. Collections: For undo, I use two linked lists to store every move and every score